SKarthikY/SKarthikY.github.io/index.md

 ---
 layout: default
+title: Home
 ---

-# Welcome to My Site!
+# Welcome to My Jekyll Site!

-This is the homepage of my Jekyll site using the "Basically Basic" theme.
+This is a basic page using the **Cayman theme**.

+Jekyll is a simple, blog-aware, static site generator.
+You can use it to build a personal blog, a project site, or a portfolio.

+## About this Site

+This site is powered by [Jekyll](https://jekyllrb.com) and hosted on GitHub Pages.